 This four week rotation provides experience with the creation, development, production and marketing of a nutritious food item(s) that meet established nutrition parameters in a hospital setting.
 Management, human resources exposure, safety and sanitation in relation to food service are also part of this experience.

 This one week experience allows interns to gain exposure to dietitians in the research setting.

-One week out of the 11-month internship the DI has the opportunity to arrange an experience of their choice.
+Two weeks out of the 11-month internship the DI has the opportunity to arrange an experience of their choice.
 With the assistance of the Associate Director, the DI will establish their own goals and objectives.
 Examples of current special areas of interest established are NICU, eating disorders, private practice/entrepreneur, culinary arts, pediatrics, community, and gastrointestinal disorders.